nik-prajapati/Crisis_Avengers/README.md

     ![SOS](./screenshots/sos.png)

-### This project was built as a part of Smart India Hackathon 2023 and ***won the first prize*** for this problem statement among 7 finalist teams and 500 initial submissions.
+### This project was built as a part of Smart India Hackathon 2023 and ***won the first prize*** for this problem statement among 7 finalist teams and 500 initial submissions from all over India.
 (PS Code: SIH1440)

 ### Our team and primary responsibilities:
 - Bhushan Jadhav - Leader and Project Management